danish-puri/imaGine/README.md

 # imaGine

-imaGine is a browser based air notes and drawing tool by Danish Puri.
+imaGine is a browser based air notes and drawing tool.
 It helps people turn hand movement, sketches, and written thoughts into a clear digital note that can be saved as a PNG image or a PDF document.

 ## Why imaGine exists